On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: The Design of Subsidy Rules

 \begin{definition}[Index] A sequence of functions $Q = (Q_i)$ where $Q_i(n; \cdot): H(n) \to \Real$ is an \emph{index} if for all $n$ and $i\in I(n)$, $Q_i(n;\cdot)$ only depends on $\bX_{g(i)}(n)$, $Y_{g(i)}(n)$, and $\bx_i$.
 A subsidy rule $s$ is an \emph{index policy} if $s$ is an index. \end{definition}

-Our definition of the index and index policy is slightly weaker than the standard definition used by the multi-armed bandit literature \citep{gittins1979}.
-A standard definition requires that the index of an arm depends only on the data generated by that arm.
-However, since we regard a set of arms as a group, it does not make sense to focus on the data generated by ``one specific arm.''
-Instead, our definition requires that the subsidy for worker $i$ be independent of (i) the characteristics of the other agents in the same round (i.e., $\bx_j$ for any $j\in I(n)\setminus\{i\}$) and (ii) the data about other groups (i.e., $\bX_{g'}(n)$ for any $g'\neq g(i)$).
+In our study, we slightly modify the standard definition of an index policy often used in multi-armed bandit literature \citep{gittins1979}.
+The conventional definition demands that the index of an arm (in this context, a worker) is contingent only on the data generated by that particular arm.
+However, as we consider a group of arms as a collective entity, focusing on the data generated by a single arm isn't very meaningful.
+Hence, in our definition, we stipulate that the subsidy for worker $i$ should be unaffected by two factors: (i) the characteristics of other agents (workers) in the same round (i.e., $\bx_j$ for any $j\in I(n)\setminus{i}$), and (ii) the data pertaining to other groups (i.e., $\bX_{g'}(n)$ for any $g'\neq g(i)$).
+This modification accommodates our group-based approach to analyzing statistical discrimination in hiring decisions.

-If a subsidy rule is an index policy, the government does not have to observe the characteristics of $I(n)\setminus\{i\}$ to determine the subsidy assigned to the employment of worker $i$.
-This is a practically desirable property: For many real-world problems, it is difficult for the government to observe the characteristics of candidate workers who are not hired, rendering a non-index policy hard to implement.
+Having a subsidy rule as an index policy is practically beneficial.
+When determining the subsidy assigned to the employment of worker $i$, the government does not need to observe the characteristics of all other potential candidates in the pool $I(n)\setminus\{i\}$.
+This feature is particularly advantageous for real-world applications.
+In many instances, it is challenging for government entities to gain access to the data regarding the characteristics of candidates who were not selected for the job.
+Consequently, implementing a non-index policy, which would require such information, becomes extremely difficult.

 The estimated skill $\hat{q}$, the UCB index $\tilde{q}$, and the hybrid index $\Uimp$ are indices.
 The UCB index subsidy rule and the hybrid index rule are index policies.
 Furthermore, they also belong to a class of \emph{pivot subsidy rules} that are defined as follows: \begin{definition} Given that a decision rule $\iota$ that maximizes an index $Q$, i.e.,